Before starting the manufacturing stage, here are some basic technical points.

 ![]() |

-Zoom on the cutting of the long and short strand on the external side and lining
+Zoom in on the cutting of the long and short strands on the outer side and lining

-We will discuss the choice of leather for the external strands and lining (animal, thickness, etc.) in the next step.
+In the next step we will discuss the choice of leather for the outer strands and lining (animal, thickness…) .

-We invite you now to download our free pattern which offers the 4 standard sizes of watch strap.
+We invite you to download our free pattern now, which offers the 4 standard watch strap sizes.

-To make a watch strap you need to cut out 4 pieces: 2 external strands and 2 lining strands.
+To make a watch strap, you need to cut 4 pieces: 2 outer strands and 2 lining strands.
 All dimensions are given on our pattern.

 The dimensions are given according to our assembly method.
-We remind you that there are several methods and that everyone must appropriate the information provided (no one has the absolute truth).
+We remind you that there are several methods and that everyone should adapt the information provided (no one has absolute truth).

-So that you can better understand why there are areas to trim, here is a photo of the result after sewing.
+To help you better understand why there are areas to trim, here is a photo of the result after sewing.

 CHOICE OF LEATHER

-What leather should you choose to make a watch strap?
+What type of leather should one choose to make a watch strap?

-Classic watch straps are generally made from vegetable or mineral tanned calf/cowhide leather (for the outer strands the leather does not necessarily need to be vegetable tanned) .
+Classic watch straps are generally made from vegetable or mineral tanned calfskin/cowhide leather (for the outer strands the leather does not necessarily need to be vegetable tanned) .

-Here is a selection of vegetable tanned cowhides.
-We particularly like our range of butts which are perfectly suited to this (thickness of around 1.6 mm) :
+Here is a selection of vegetable-tanned bovine leathers.
+We particularly love our range of butt leathers, which are perfectly suited to this process (approximately 1.6 mm thick) :

-If you want to give a more luxurious side to your creation, you can choose reptile leather (alligator or crocodile) , snake (boa, python, etc.) , fish (shark, stingray, etc.) or ostrich.
-Be careful, for most of these leathers, the sale and import are regulated (CITES).
+If you wish to give your creation a more luxurious feel, you can choose reptile leather (alligator or crocodile) , snake leather (boa, python, etc.) , fish leather (shark, stingray, etc.) , or ostrich leather.
+Note that the sale and import of most of these leathers are regulated (CITES).

-For this type of leather which generally has a low thickness, we advise you to reinforce it with vegetable tanned leather 1 to 1.2 mm thick (see the video a little further down) .
+For this type of leather, which is generally thin, we recommend reinforcing it with vegetable-tanned leather 1 to 1.2 mm thick (see the video a little further down) .

-Here is a selection of leathers for sale on our site:
+Here is a selection of leathers for sale on our website:

 ![]() |